Skip to Content

 Plant shoots and roots are more sensitive to these changes in temperature, and the shoots and root growth slow down because they need food supply more than the rest of the plant.
 When extreme temperatures, the roots suffer damage and cannot take up nutrients and water from the soil.

-If you are growing Monstera plants outdoors, you need to protect them from extreme temperatures by bringing them indoors.
+If you are growing Monstera plants outdoors, you must protect them from extreme temperatures by bringing them indoors.
 If your climatic zone does not offer such an environment, it is advisable to grow the plants indoors to control the conditions.
 Besides, Monstera is always an excellent addition to your indoor décor.

 Monstera Lighting Requirements